-Material Options To Paint Kitchen Countertops
+Material Options For Painting Kitchen Countertops

-Instead, I chose to use a Rustoleum Countertop Paint to paint my kitchen cabinets.
+However, the faux stone kits were beyond my artistic ability and they are dreadfully expensive for those of us who just spent all of our money buying the house.
+Instead, I chose to use a basic Rustoleum Countertop Paint to paint my kitchen cabinets.
 I think a quart cost roughly $30 and it was well worth it.

 Rustoleum Countertop Paint Color Options